 Mitigating Sports Anxiety

 One of the findings from Cannabidiol and Sports Performance: a Narrative Review of Relevant Evidence and Recommendations for Future Research was how CBD could reduce sports performance anxiety.
-While this study did not technically study participants for post-competition stress, a common theme among athletes is how cannabis may help them, “get into the zone.”
-While being,”in the zone,” may give an individual a mental advantage when competing, couldn’t less pre-competition stress also help an athlete after exertion?
+While this study did not technically study participants for post-competition stress, a common theme among athletes is how cannabis may help them “get into the zone.”
+While being”in the zone” may give an individual a mental advantage when competing, couldn’t less pre-competition stress also help an athlete after exertion?
 This very question caught the eye of scientists and is currently being researched.
 After all, stress is one of the most detrimental things for one’s health.
-Cannabis’ anxiolytic properties may be able to counter exercise or competition induced stress.
+The anxiolytic properties of cannabis may be able to counter exercise- or competition-induced stress.

-Using Cannabis to Recover from Sports or Activity
+Using Cannabis to Recover from Sports or Activities

-With little, truly evidence-based material available about how marijuana can improve recovery after playing a sport or physical exertion, one may be better off applying a trial and error method to test for themselves.
+With little truly evidence-based material available about how marijuana can improve athletic recovery after playing a sport or physical exertion, one may be better off applying a trial and error method to test for themselves.
 Because CBD has been more widely studied versus cannabis and has a plethora of health benefits, CBD may also be a good place to implement, track, and measure how it helps after prolonged or intense physical activity.
-Like we say for picking cannabis, your nose knows best.
+As we say when picking cannabis products, your nose knows best.
 This is also true for your body!
 Listen to it and it will trailblaze a way for you to live a healthier lifestyle.

-For those curious about using marijuana to recover, ask a friend, do some research, and don’t hesitate to reach out to our friends at Leaf411!
+For those curious about using marijuana to recover, ask a friend, do some research, contact local cannabis dispensaries, and don’t hesitate to reach out to our friends at Leaf411!
 They are a nonprofit group of cannabis medical experts dedicated to helping the cannabis community and those looking to use cannabis for medical purposes.